thedevhack/Social-App-API/README.md

 ### Steps to Run using Docker
-1. Git clone using this command (must have git installed in your PC)
+1. Git clone using this command (must have git installed in your PC) and it will clone in current directory
 ```bash
 git clone https://github.com/thedevhack/Social-App-API.git .
 ```